benjymous/annotations/sandman/sandman.28.md

 seen in page 4 panels 3 and 4 and page 5 panel 3, but which is missing in this panel, page 4 panel 5, page 5 panel 5, page 7 panel 5 and page 8 panel 5.

-Page 4 panel 5:  Note the print, which has Japanese characters.
-The larger block is the signature of the artist.
+Page 4 panel 5: The Chinese characters mean:
+lake (hu)
+dragon (long) [albeit not very accurately written]
+painting (hua)

+Of course, lakes figure quite largely in Chinese landscape paintings,
+and the dragon is a prominant symbol in Chinese culture, but they seem
+inconsonant with the painting of the birds.

+The other characters in the square block are the artist's
+signature, conventionally stamped with a Chinese seal, but I can't quite
+make them out.
 The birds are a crane and a raven, perhaps?

 Page 5 panel 5:  Hint, boys'n'girls.
 This is NOT how to apologize to anyone.
 Dream, as we have long recognized, ain't terribly bright.
 Jim Lai speculates: